tent/libattic/README.md

 Public | No | Yes | Yes

 ## Local Directories

 In the MVP only a single folder will be selected for use with Attic.

-This folder will also include a SQLite database containing a list of posts to be included in the folder and their current versions.

 ## Posts